“Working the Toon”

 Fugue: a repeating cycle of movement.
 The toon is never truly still there is always something cycling and repeating in the body.
 In animation this was a matter of efficiency and musicality.
 For humans, fugue can be a repetition born out of amnesia, getting stuck in a pattern of thinking (obsession) or an erotic repetition.
 When do we cycle in our daily rituals and routines?
 Fucking, bathing ourselves / cleaning surfaces.

-You spaces: Manipulating skin, muscle, slapping the thighs, patting the head, rubbing the belly, gripping the ribs, outlining the space between the legs, between the arms and ribs.
+Playing with ourselves: manipulating skin, muscle, slapping the thighs, patting the head, rubbing the belly, gripping the ribs, outlining the space between the legs, between the arms and ribs.
 Closing tightly all those spaces, expanding them.
-Also the skeleton plays itself in Mickey Mouse and the Haunted House
+The skeletons play themselves like xylophones.
+They pluck their ribs like harps.

 So why is exploring the toon compelling?
 It has to do with unnamable feelings being produced, or I should say, positions for those experiences to transpire.
 A composer friend of mine in an interview was asked about her use of abstraction in composition and she said that it was because abstraction opened up a territory of feeling that had no name.
 Not sad, not happy, angry, something else that was deeply, rawly felt but could not be represented through familiar sound-colors or motifs.
 So one of the questions I have working in these bodies is what comes up emotionally if we stay in toon?
 What affect-artifacts did those movements source from the collective unconscious of their time and what do those affects feel like now in ours?